Limbic Templates: How to Change Deep Patterns

 • anything relevant to our current focus of attention

 This part of our brain operates strongly on wired-in networks.
 It’s not creative, inventive, or spontaneous.
 It does what it’s done before, according to limbic templates.
-The structures of the limbic brain evolved 65 million years ago.
-Our cerebral cortex has been around for about 2 million.

-Limbic templates are your gut awareness of:
+Limbic templates are your basic sense of:

 • whether the world is a safe place or not